top of page

 Planning and Implementing Brain Breaks

-• After Sedentary Activities: Post-reading or testing periods are ideal times for a physical brain break, counteracting the effects of prolonged sitting.
+• After Sedentary Activities: Post-testing or post-reading periods are especially good times for a physical brain break.
+Getting students up and moving counteracts the effects of prolonged sitting and helps them reengage.

-• Frequency: Aim for a brain break every 25-30 minutes for younger students and every 45-50 minutes for older students, aligning with their natural attention spans.
+• Frequency: As a general guide, aim for a brain break roughly every 25 to 30 minutes for younger students and every 45 to 50 minutes for older students.
+These windows align with natural attention spans and give you a practical framework for planning your day.

 Duration: Balancing Rejuvenation and Classroom Flow